Richard Saller

-Richard Paul Saller (born October 18, 1952) is an American classicist.
+Richard Paul Saller (born October 18, 1952) is an American classicist and academic.
 He is the former provost of the University of Chicago and the former dean of the School of Humanities and Sciences at Stanford University.
-He served as interim president of Stanford for eleven months from September 2023 to July 2024.
+He served as the twelfth president of Stanford for eleven months from September 2023 to July 2024.

 On July 19, 2023, Stanford University president Marc Tessier-Lavigne announced he would resign.
 Stanford University's board of trustees appointed Saller to serve as an interim president beginning on September 1.

-In October 2023, The Stanford Daily tried to have the board of trustees clarify if Saller was promoted to a full president and be counted as the 12th president and not remain "interim", but the board declined to answer.
+In October 2023, The Stanford Daily asked the Board of Trustees to clarify if Saller was promoted to a full presidential term and be counted as the 12th president and not remain "interim", but the Board declined to answer.

+He was formally inaugurated during a private ceremony as the 12th president and delivered his speech to the Board of Trustees and a small gathering of University officials and faculty on October 16, 2023.

 Early life and education

 Saller was born in 1952.
 He earned two Bachelor of Arts in history and ancient Greek at the University of Illinois, Urbana-Champaign, in 1974 and his Ph.D. from Jesus College, Cambridge, in 1978.